rekhaDevs/samagragovernance.in/src/pages/team/index.md

     name: Anshul Chaudhary
     project: Saksham Haryana-Education
   - bio: >-
-      Bharat has a Bachelor's degree in Computer Science from Thapar Institute of Engineering Technology.
+      Bharat holds a Bachelor's degree in Computer Science from Thapar Institute of Engineering Technology.
 He has previously interned with SocialCops and worked with the Ministry of Rural Development on improving access to real-time data for legislators to drive better policymaking.
 He has always